- Corporate Transactional Practice

 The “cost of attendance” budget set by the school includes tuition, books, and living expenses.
 The information listed below should help as you develop your budget for the upcoming school year.
 It also determines the maximum amount of financial aid students may receive during their period of enrollment.

-Although expenses can vary considerably, the College of Law estimates that students can anticipate expenses in addition to tuition of about $17,180.00 per year, as follows:
+Although expenses can vary considerably, the College of Law estimates that students can anticipate the following additional expenses for Fall/Spring.

 Florida Residency for Tuition Purposes Eligibility